vlaci/nix-doom-emacs/README.md

 This expression leverages
-[nix-straight.el](https://github.com/vlaci/nix-straight.el) under the hood for installing depdendencies.
+[nix-straight.el](https://github.com/vlaci/nix-straight.el) under the hood for installing dependencies.
 The restrictions of that package apply here too.

 ## Usage